July 21 – 27, 2019

 - Be employed full time as a middle school or secondary school teacher (Grades 6-12)

-- Teach science, FACS or health education in a US School, including the DoD school system
+- Teach science, FCS or health education in a US School, including the DoD school system

 - Have at least three years of consecutive, full-time teaching experience (by the program start date)